chitinlink/chitinlink.github.io/_sides/about.md

 I'm more active on Discord than anywhere else.
 If you want my tag, ask me in private.
 Same thing for my Steam account.
 I spend a lot of my free time in calls, doing whatever in the background.

 I'm agender.
-Because the english language is gendered, and for the sake of unencumbering speech, I use "she" and "her" pronouns and prefer to be addressed with feminine forms.
-You're free to call me a "girl" and so on if you like.
+The short version is: I use he/she, but don't shuffle them.
+Just pick one and stick with it for consistency.
 I'm also pansexual and polyamorous, if that matters to you.

 <details markdown="1"><summary>Webcomics</summary>
 I'm keeping up with a number of webcomics atm: